Where to see snowdrops in Norfolk: 8 of the best places

 After a relaxing stroll around the grounds, you can even warm up with tea or a bowl of soup made with vegetables grown on the farm.

-Bagthorpe Hall will be open Sunday 24th February and admission will be £5 (children go free)
+Bagthorpe Hall will be open Sunday 23rd February from 11am to 4pm and admission will be £5 (children go free)

 Common Place, Walsingham NR22 6BP